 Next, use a wrench to remove the bolts underneath the table holding the rails in place.
 After the bolts have been removed, pull apart the rail sections and set them carefully on the floor.
 Once the rails have been removed, detach the felt from the slates.
 The felt is likely attached using either glue or staples.
 If you have had the pool table for a while and the felt is wearing out, consider just tearing it off and adding new felt once reassembled.
 Otherwise, remove the felt and gently fold it up.

-The slate is likely bolted to the frame of the table.
+Most pool tables are bolted to the frame of the table.
 The pool table slates will either be broken into two to three sections.
 Each individual slate can weigh between 350 and 400 pounds, so always ask for help from friends or family members when moving slates.

 Lastly, turn the pool table frame over and remove the table legs.